grouprise/grouprise/docs/configuration/assets.md

 add_style_reference('stadt/custom.css')
 ```

 This will add a stylesheet reference to `/stadt/static/stadt/custom.css`.
 On your local machine this matches the `$PROJECT_DIR/build/static/custom.css` path.
 On a production server you would add a configuraton to the webserver that creates an alias for the mentioned path to the local filesystem.
-In nginx this would look like this:
+A simple nginx example:

 ```nginx
 location /stadt/static/stadt/custom.css {